trallard/Modules-template/README.md

 It provides validation of Jupyter notebooks as well as automatic rendering, support for Latex via MathJax, code highlighting, and  support for [reveal.js](https://github.com/hakimel/reveal.js/) slides.
 On top of the various Jekyll capabilities.

+The live demo of this template can be found at [http://bitsandchips.me/Modules-template/](http://bitsandchips.me/Modules-template/) 💻.

 # About the website
 This website is hosted as a GitHub page (github-pages).
 In short, it is built statically from Markdown source files and/or Jupyter notebooks using [Jekyll](http://jekyllrb.com).
 To update a page, just modify the corresponding source and push.
 The website will then be built and deployed using gh-pages.